Hulkstance/Digital-Image-Processing-coursework/README.md

 # Digital Image Processing coursework

 PGM P2 Editor.
 You can compile it yourself with Visual Studio 2017.
-It currently has .NET Framework 4.0 dependency which is installed by default on Windows 8.
-In the Debug folder, you can find example PGM P2 pictures that you can use for tests.
+In the Debug folder, you can find samples that you can test with.

 # Features
 - Open PGM P2 images